cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-nuxt-site.md

 A [binding](/pages/platform/functions/bindings/) allows your application to interact with Cloudflare developer products, such as [KV](https://developers.cloudflare.com/workers/learning/how-kv-works/), [Durable Object](/workers/learning/using-durable-objects/), [R2](/r2/), and [D1](https://blog.cloudflare.com/introducing-d1/).

-In Nuxt you can add server-side code via [Server Routes and Middleware](https://nuxt.com/docs/guide/directory-structure/server#server-directory), there the `defineEventHandler()` method is used to define your API endpoints in which you can access Cloudflare's context via the provided `context` field and consecutively any bindings set for your application.
+In Nuxt, add server-side code via [Server Routes and Middleware](https://nuxt.com/docs/guide/directory-structure/server#server-directory).
+The `defineEventHandler()` method is used to define your API endpoints in which you can access Cloudflare's context via the provided `context` field.
+The `context` field allows you to access any bindings set for your application.

 The following code block shows an example of accessing a KV namespace in Nuxt.